This writing retreat is limited to five gutsy writers.

-You’ll find a great selection of novels by women, reference books like dictionaries and craft books, inspiring books of author interviews, and mindset-related books that address certain issues many authors face.
+You’ll find a great selection of novels, reference books like dictionaries and craft books, inspiring books of author interviews, and mindset-related books that address certain issues many authors face.

 You’re welcome to use these as you wish during our time together.
 Please do replace them when you leave (these are from my personal stash).